 Further, societal expectations had pushed me away from questioning the idea of going to college.
 Even when I questioned the usefulness of college, I needed only to look at any book or article, or to talk to any human being, and I would have my wishes to attend college validated.
 On top of that, even the people who said college might not be a necessity for everyone continued to say it was the best option for smart people.
 And given our societal propensity for scoring children on standardized tests, it was always very apparent to me how smart I was, at least from an intellectual standpoint.

 But now it became apparent that college was not the best option for me, or even a terribly good one.
-Everyone knows that the cost of college on dollars is excessively and often prohibitively high, but on top of that, I had to face the opportunity cost.
+Everyone knows that the cost of college in dollars is excessively and often prohibitively high, but on top of that, I had to face the opportunity cost.
 My goals in life, like most other peoples’, had to do with the real world, with making money in real life, with having a career.
 If I went to college, I would put all that off for four more years.
 And for what?
 A name on a résumé and a few connections.
 The former might not even be necessary: I didn’t know enough about the work world yet to know whether any of my future employers would even care whether I had a degree or not!

 Lastly, I realized that I had another option.
 Sometime in the spring, I heard about a business internship program called Praxis.
-Their business model: create a more practical college alternative by giving young people a six-month professional bootcamp, followed immediately by a chance to apply what they’ve learned through a six-month internship at a technology startup.
+Their business model: create a more practical college alternative by giving young people a six-month professional bootcamp, followed immediately by a chance to apply what they’ve learned through a six-month internship at a startup.

 The process of learning about Praxis was what kickstarted me out on questioning the path I’d presumed my life would take from childhood.
-I had to face the facts: recently, despite my stated goal of and plan for getting into a top-tier school, I was moving towards it like a duty, an obligation.
+I had to face the facts: recently, despite my stated goal and plan for getting into a top-tier school, I was moving towards it like a duty, an obligation.
 When I was younger, learning had been a joy; now, I yearned to apply what I learned.
-I kept going because I saw college as an inevitable end for a smart person like me; if not that, what else?
+I had kept going because I saw college as an inevitable end for a smart person like me; if not that, what else?

 The answer to that previously-unanswerable question became Praxis.
 The application process was intensive, with a multitude of essays and interviews on a very tight timeframe, but I came out the other end with a scholarship and a plan.
 A very different plan than the one I’d had before, but also a plan I liked a lot better.
 A plan that brought the light at the end of the tunnel closer, instead of further away.

 It was still hard to cope with my decision.
 For the next few months after my turning-point, I doubted myself a lot.
 It felt horrible that I’d spent so long working monomaniacally towards a goal only to quit at the last second.
 But I had to remind myself, I wasn’t quitting.
 I was choosing a better alternative, since I had more information at seventeen than I’d had at eight (surprise surprise!).
 I reminded myself that the statistics showed the uselessness of college as a preparation for real-world jobs.
 That tons of people, entrepreneurs especially, became very successful without degrees.
-That the field I was going into—technology—didn’t have a degree requirement (unlike, say, accounting, where to sit the CPA exam you need ~150 credit hours of college).
+That the field I was going into—technology—didn’t have a strict degree requirement (unlike, say, accounting, where you cannot practice without a CPA, and to sit the CPA exam you need ~150 credit hours of college).
 That Praxis provided me with the sort of community I was hoping to get from a top-tier school.

 At the time of this writing, I’m a month into the six-month professional bootcamp.
 So far, I’ve hand-coded my personal website (the one you’re on right now!), fixed up my LinkedIn and résumé, and created a personal pitch deck (more on that in this article).
 Everything I’ve done is immediately applicable to my career.